gcm107/yogitrack-prototype/README.md

 # YOGITRACK PROTOTYPE

 Simple yoga studio management app

+- Currently working on adding all use cases.
+Most are finished but still need to commit after testing.

 ## PART 1: CORE FUNCTIONALITY